AtkinsSJ/gtdb/readme.markdown

 	- Image indexes
 	- Item data

-- Have items spawned in a world link to their blast
 - Handle random items from Item Packs
 	- Also, random drops from trees.
 Maybe use the same system?
 	- Wizard Hat Seed from Fantasy Pack - similar again?